cscart/docs/user_guide/look_and_feel/changing_attributes/disable_right_mouse_click.rst

 .. note::

-    Right mouse click will be disabled immediately after the add-on was installed and activated.
+    Right mouse click will be disabled immediately after you install and activate the add-on.

 .. image:: img/disable_right_mouse_click_01.png
     :align: center